 The Recipe for the Almond Porridge

 - A single Almond (Or two if you have two small ones)

 - Put the rice, butter, and water into a pot and bring it to a boil.
 Boil them until the water has almost evaporated.

-- Pour one liter of milk into the pot, bring it to boil.
+- Pour one litre of milk into the pot, and bring it to a boil.

 - Lower the heat and add the vanilla extract.

-Remember, the milk can easily burn so keep an eye on the porridge and stir regularly for about 30-40 minutes or until you see that the rice is completely soft.
-It is safer to find yourself something to do in the kitchen than leave it because once it burns you can’t save it!
+- Remember, the milk can easily burn, so keep an eye on the porridge and stir regularly for about 30-40 minutes or until you see that the rice is completely soft.
+It is safer to find yourself something to do in the kitchen than leave it because you can’t save it once it burns!

-- Add the raisins near the end, just to warm them up and soften them a little bit.
-If you add them too early they might get too mushy.
+- Add the raisins near the end to warm them up and soften them a little bit.
+If you add them too early, they might get too mushy.

-- Finally, put the single Almond in the pot and stir.
-Unless you have a secret someone you really want to get the almond, just sneak it into his or her porridge.
+- Finally, put the single almond in the pot and stir.
+Unless you have a secret someone you really want to get the almond, just sneak it into their porridge.
 In our case, we secretly sneak two almonds into the porridge of two little humans 😉 .

 - The Almond porridge is served with white sugar mixed with cinnamon.